MrPowerScripts/reddit-karma-farming-bot/README.md

 ## NEW!
 Run it on heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/MrPowerScripts/reddit-karma-farming-bot)

+**Important Note: If you restart the Heroku Dyno it will reset the database.
+We don't have a way of externalizing it at the moment.
+You cannot easily make modifications to the code because it pulls directly from this repo, and therefor you cannot easily change any config options.
+Heorku is good if you have absolutely no coding expereince at all and just want to see it in action.
+Otherwise, your better off installing and running the bot on Ubuntu**

 After deploying it and it says deployed click on `Manage App` Button

 Now click `Resources` tab